A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 3(A_3, B_3, C_3, M_3, N, K)

-At the kernel level, the output space of each expert GEMM is partitioned into block-level tiles.
-Those tiles are then merged into one flattened global work queue.
+At the kernel level, each expert's output matrix is partitioned into block-level tiles.
+Those tiles are merged into one flattened work queue, so SMs can interleave work from different experts instead of draining one irregular problem at a time.

 NVFP4